 Free VA Secondary Conditions Finder

 Find secondary VA disabilities backed by historical precedent.
-This 100% free interactive tool analyzes 1.88 million Board of Veterans' Appeals (BVA) cases and 4.1 million issue results (1992-2026).
+This 100% free interactive tool analyzes 1.9 million published Board of Veterans' Appeals decisions covering 1992 to 2026, and 4.1 million+ issue results inside them.
 Combined with curated data, this map reveals the statistical links between your service-connected disabilities and possible secondary condition claims.

 How To Read The Secondary Condition Map